kicaj29/aws/EC2/readme.md

 # AMI process for creating custom AMIs

+*"The AMI must be in the same region as that of the EC2 instance to be launched.
+If the AMI exists in a different region, you can copy that AMI to the region where you want to launch the EC2 instance.
+The region of AMI has no bearing on the performance of the EC2 instance."*

 * Start an EC2 instance and customize it
 * Stop the instance (for data integrity)
 * Build an AMI - this will also create EBS snapshot